 What products does the company make? | The company makes a wide range of Dutch Ovens, casserole dishes, and skillets. |

-Where are the products made? | All products are manufactured in Niigata, Japan. |
+Where are the products made? | The company makes all its products in Niigata, Japan. |

 - Cast irons skillets (SSC and Unilloy)

-- Enameled cast iron Ditch ovens (Unilloy)
+- Enameled cast iron Dutch ovens (Unilloy)

 - Cast iron enameled casserole dishes (Unilloy)